also known as Imbu-an or Tinglu

 The specific variety of this nomination is called 'Imbuucan' in the Tawili language of the municipalities of Banaue and Hingyon, Ifugao Province.
 The municipality of Hingyon and the adjacent valleys that are located in the municipality of Banaue are the main production areas for the exported rice.
 The municipality of Hingyon was divided off from the municipality of Banaue in 1982, but historically, the people are of the same enthno-linguistic group.

-Based on morphology, 'imbuucan' belongs to the rice genus Oryza sativa, race tropical japonica (also known as javanica.)
+Based on morphology, 'imbuucan' belongs to the rice genus and species Oryza sativa, subspecies tropical japonica (also known as javanica.)
 It is a slow growing staple variety that requires a 6-month growth period from transplanting to harvest.
 It is planted from December through February and harvested from the middle of June through August, depending on the elevation.
 The variety grows best in irrigated terraces and at an elevations of 700 meters above sea level.
 The plant is tall (115cm or 45 inches), cold tolerant, relatively non-shattering, very aromatic, and with medium tillering (10 tillers/hill).

 Like the other Tinawon varieties, rats are attracted to the very aromatic Tinawon plant in the field.
 A single planting of Tinawon, or planting ahead or behind others in the community, will attract rats to that field.
 Because of this, all Tinawon must be planted in a synchronized method within the area.